 - P1.1.
 Issuers seeking Certification and the use of the Certification Mark for a Bond prior to Issuance shall: - P1.1.1.
 Prepare a Green Bond Framework (or equivalent document) which describes how each of the requirements in the Climate Bonds Standard will be met by the Issuer for the relevant Bond or program of Bonds. - P1.1.2.
-Complete the Climate Bonds Information Form (as appropriate) and submit the completed form to the Climate Bonds Standard Secretariat. - P1.2.
-The Issuer shall identify within the Climate Bonds Information Form what components of the information provided are confidential and what components can be publically disclosed on the Climate Bonds Initiative website once Certification has been confirmed and Issuance of the Bond has been completed. - Note 1: The Climate Bonds Information Form is available from the Climate Bonds Initiative website: https://www.climatebonds.net/certification/resources. - Note 2: The Issuer may submit a draft or incomplete Climate Bonds Information Form to the Climate Bonds Standard Secretariat in order to seek feedback and guidance on the requirements of the Climate Bonds Standard, the Sector Eligibility Criteria and the Certification Process. - Note 3: While acknowledging that some information is sensitive and not able to be disclosed publicly, the Climate Bonds Initiative will always encourage Issuers to provide as much public information as is possible.
+Complete the Climate Bonds Information Form (as appropriate) and submit the completed form to the Climate Bonds Standard Secretariat. - Note 1: The Climate Bonds Information Form is available from the Climate Bonds Initiative resources webpage. - P1.2.
+The Issuer shall identify within the Climate Bonds Information Form what components of the information provided are confidential and what components can be publicly disclosed on the Climate Bonds Initiative website once Certification has been confirmed and Issuance of the Bond has been completed. - Note 2: The Issuer may submit a draft or incomplete Climate Bonds Information Form to the Climate Bonds Standard Secretariat in order to seek feedback and guidance on the requirements of the Climate Bonds Standard, the Sector Eligibility Criteria and the Certification Process. - Note 3: While acknowledging that some information is sensitive and not able to be disclosed publicly, the Climate Bonds Initiative will always encourage Issuers to provide as much public information as is possible.
 This is in line with market best practice and will also enable Bonds to be eligible for key market indices and green bond funds.
-For example, some major green bond index providers undertake a review of the Issuer's Green Bond Framework as part of their analysis and inclusion screening.
+For example, some major green bond index providers undertake a review of the Issuer's Green Bond Framework as part of their analysis and inclusion screening, while an increasing number of stock exchanges provide enhanced visibility though green bond segments but require adherence to green bond guidelines /requirements, which typically include disclosure of the Issuer's Green Bond Framework and external reviews (including Certification under the Climate Bonds Standard).